songliVT/PlayGroundRTD/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Plant Single Cell Hub!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`Databases` section for further information, including how to :doc:`Introduction` the project.
+**PlantSCHub** is a community-curated, open knowledge hub designed to support reproducible and scalable analysis of plant single-cell and single-nucleus genomics data.
+It brings together protocols, datasets, tutorials, and recommended computational workflows to address plant-specific challenges such as data quality, cross-species cell-type annotation, developmental trajectory inference, visualization, and AI-enabled analysis.
+By consolidating fragmented resources into a living, FAIR-aligned ecosystem, PlantSCHub aims to lower technical barriers, promote best practices, and accelerate discovery across diverse plant species, tissues, and experimental systems.

 .. note::

    This project is under active development.
-As for now, I just edited this description.
+If you would like to contribute, please contact Song Li (songli@vt.edu) and Maryam Haghani (haghani@vt.edu)

 Contents
 --------